 I’ve just spent 1,000 words explaining how Disney may struggle to increase attendance, but there is one exception.
 The anticipation for the Star Wars Experience is off the charts when compared to other expansions.
 There’s no comparison between the impact of Pandora, Frozen Ever After, or the upcoming Toy Story Land on crowds.
 When the two Star Wars lands arrive in 2019, Disneyland and the Studios will see a huge rush of guests.
 The fandom for that franchise is different than even Marvel or other hot properties.
 I expect to see a lot of quick changes from Disney to give the people more to do when those lands are mobbed.

 What’s less clear is where the numbers will come from, even with Star Wars’ massive popularity.
 The Studios will see a big increase, but a sizeable percentage of that shift might come from other Disney parks.
 Epcot is the most likely target, especially if expansion plans continue to stall.
-The Animal Kingdom should also take a hit once Pandora’s initial rush is gone.
-I’ll be intrigued to see how much the overall resort’s numbers go up in 2019.
+The Animal Kingdom should also take a hit once Pandora’s initial rush is over.
+I wonder how much the overall resort’s numbers will go up in 2019.
 There should be an increase, but it may not be as high as Disney hopes for with the investment.

 The Ultimate Motivator